davidegat/infiniloop/README.md

 # INFINI LOOP - Infinite Local AI Music Generation

-INFINI LOOP is an advanced AI-powered music generation system that creates seamless, infinite audio loops in real-time.
-It automatically generates musical fragments using AI, identifies optimal loop points, and plays them continuously while preparing the next segment, creating an uninterrupted musical experience.
+INFINI LOOP is an AI-powered music system designed to generate seamless, infinite audio loops in real-time.

-Two .wav files are included.
-One will be played on startup, providing music while the first generation is being prepared.
+It automatically creates new musical fragments using AI, detects the best loop points, and plays them continuously while preparing the next one — resulting in a smooth, never-ending stream of music.

-Until now, if the software doesn't detect two previously generated .wav files, you'll have to wait in silence until both are ready.
+At startup, one of two pre-included .wav files will play, so you can enjoy music immediately while the first AI generation is being prepared.

-So, enjoy this AI-generated track in the meantime: yours will arrive shortly!
+Once set up and running, your machine becomes a local AI music station, continuously producing new tracks with smooth transitions and automatic loop detection.

 Experimental GUI version (**not recomended**):